 \begin{itemize} \item First, to the best of our knowledge, we are the first to propose leveraging RAs for improving the communication performance in mixed near-field and far-field communication systems.
-We formulate an optimization problem to maximize the sum-rate of near-field users by jointly optimizing the power allocation for near-field users and the rotation angles of all RA subarrays, subject to the constraints on the BS transmit power and the admissible rotation range of each subarray. \item Second, to shed important insights into the effect of RAs on mixed-field communication performance, we first analyze a special case where all subarrays share the same rotation angle.
-In particular, we derive closed-form expressions for the \emph{rotation-aware} normalized near-field interference and the \emph{rotation-aware} normalized mixed-field interference using the Fresnel integrals.
-We then analytically demonstrate that array rotation effectively suppresses both near-field and mixed-field interference, thereby significantly enhancing mixed-field communication performance. \item Third, for the general case involving \emph{subarray-wise} rotation, the resultant problem corresponds to non-convex optimization with highly coupled variables.
+We formulate an optimization problem to maximize the sum-rate of the near-field users by jointly optimizing the power allocation for the near-field users and the rotation angles of all RA subarrays, subject to constraints on the BS transmit power and the admissible rotation range of each subarray. \item Second, to shed light onto the impact of RAs on mixed-field communication performance, we first analyze a special case where all subarrays share the same rotation angle.
+For this case, we derive closed-form expressions for the \emph{rotation-dependent} normalized near-field interference and the \emph{rotation-dependent} normalized mixed-field interference using the Fresnel integrals.
+We then analytically demonstrate that array rotation effectively suppresses both near-field and mixed-field interference, thereby significantly enhancing mixed-field communication performance. \item Third, for the general case of \emph{subarray-wise} rotation, a non-convex optimization problem with highly coupled variables is obtained.
 To tackle this, we devise an efficient \emph{double-layer} algorithm to obtain a high-quality solution.
-Specifically, the proposed approach consists of two layers: the inner layer optimizes the power allocation via the successive convex approximation (SCA), while the outer layer determines the rotation angles of all subarrays using the particle swarm optimization (PSO). \item Finally, numerical results highlight the significant benefits of integrating RAs into mixed-field communication systems, as well as validate the effectiveness of the proposed joint design.
-In particular, it reveals that: 1) RA-enabled systems significantly outperform conventional fixed-antenna systems in mixed-field communication scenarios; 2) subarray-wise rotation offers superior performance compared to uniform array rotation due to greater design flexibility; and 3) the proposed joint design substantially surpasses benchmark schemes that only optimize either power allocation or rotation angles of RA subarrays. \end{itemize}
+Specifically, the proposed approach consists of two layers: the inner layer optimizes the power allocation via successive convex approximation (SCA), while the outer layer determines the rotation angles of the subarrays using particle swarm optimization (PSO). \item Finally, our numerical results highlight the significant benefits of integrating RAs into mixed-field communication systems and validate the effectiveness of the proposed joint design.
+In particular, we reveal that: 1) RA-enabled systems significantly outperform conventional fixed-antenna systems in mixed-field communication scenarios; 2) subarray-wise rotation offers superior performance compared to uniform array rotation due to greater design flexibility; and 3) the proposed joint design substantially surpasses benchmark schemes that only optimize either power allocation or rotation angles of RA subarrays. \end{itemize}